Olacoachee/ASSIGNMENT-2-Palmora-Group-HR-Analysis/README.md

 In order to examine the salary structure of the company and any gender pay gaps by region and department within it in Excel, I followed the below steps:

+**Set up Pivot Table**

+- Drag Gender to Rows area.

+ - Below the Gender in the Row area I Drag Region and Department.

+- Drag Salary to the Values.

+  - For the aggregation, I set it to average (default: Sum).

+This displayed the average salary by gender, department and region.

+**Visualization:** To make the data more presentable, I visualized the data using a clustered bar chart and there is no significant gender salary gap in respect to region.